 For example, immunotherapy was approved as a treatment for pleural mesothelioma in patients who can’t undergo surgery after it showed promise in clinical trials.

-Get a free veterans packet to learn about treatments that can help you live longer with mesothelioma.
+Get our free Veterans Packet to learn about treatments that can help you live longer with mesothelioma.

 Get information on: